RossG789/ross-didit-local/README.md

 ## <ins>Ross Fixes</ins>

 - removed trailing comma in schema.sql
-- When trying to vote while logged out will be met with customer error handling message
+- When trying to vote while logged out will be met with custom error handling message

 ## Additional tips to avoid pain and suffering